Bayesian inference on group differences in multivariate categorical data: Bayesian inference

 According to equations \eqref{eq7}, when $T=0$ the mixing probability vectors are forced to be equal across all groups, while if $T=1$ these vectors are allowed to be different.
-As shown in \cite{lock2015} this prior provides a consistent test for equality in distribution, thereby representing a valid candidate for our methods.
+As shown in \cite{lock2015}, combining this prior with a flexible characterization for the kernels in the mixture model---as in our formulation---provides a provably accurate test for the equality in distribution under a general specification for the mixture components, thereby representing a valid candidate also for our methods.
 Moreover, by choosing small hyperparameters in the Dirichlet priors in \eqref{eq7} we also facilitate automatic deletion of redundant mixture components \citep{rousseau2011}.
-Leveraging \eqref{eq7}, evidence against the global hypothesis of independence is available from $\mbox{pr}\{H_1 \mid (\boldsymbol{y}_1,x_1), \ldots, (\boldsymbol{y}_n,x_n)\}=\mbox{pr}\{T=1 \mid (\boldsymbol{y}_1,x_1), \ldots, (\boldsymbol{y}_n,x_n)\}$, which can be easily computed via MCMC.